Guide To Paying for Flight School

 The Takeaway

-Flight school is pricey: $30,000 or more for two years of education and training.
-But financial aid is available — from scholarships and need-based grants to programs subsidized by the G.I.
+Flight school is pricey: upwards of $100,000 (or more) for two years of education and training.
+However, financial aid is available — from scholarships and need-based grants to programs subsidized by the G.I.
 Bill and airline companies.
 Take care when selecting your flight school, because only certain accredited programs offer opportunities for federal aid.

 SoFi private student loans offer competitive interest rates for qualifying borrowers, flexible repayment plans, and no fees.